 You will see multiple light switches to the right if other users are viewing this page.
 Only one switch belongs to you.
 See the article for details.

-One of the benefits with the SMQ protocol is that one can control and supervise any number of devices using the same client.
+One of the benefits of the SMQ protocol is that one can control and supervise any number of devices using the same client.
 The server hosting the SMQ broker also becomes an SMQ client when a custom Lua application is installed on the server side.
-The SMQ broker includes a cluster plugin enabling any number of Barracuda App Server powered products to communicate using the cluster bus.
+The SMQ broker includes a cluster plugin enabling any number of Barracuda App Server-powered products to communicate using the cluster bus.

 See the online SMQ documentation for additional on-premises IoT use cases.

 The embeddable Barracuda App Server C source code library is a powerful and flexible platform for building on-premises IoT solutions and can be easily embedded in a larger program or firmware as a C source code library.
 When working with a high-level operating system like (embedded) Linux, QNX, VxWorks, or Windows, you can also use the ready-to-run Barracuda App Server bundle called the Mako Server to make deployment even easier.
 This bundle includes everything you need to get started and can help you get your IoT projects up and running quickly and efficiently.

 One of the key benefits of using the Mako Server for your IoT projects is its ease of deployment.
 With all features, including the database, integrated into one executable, it's quick and easy to get your projects up and running.
 Plus, deploying your custom Lua applications is as simple as uploading a standard ZIP file.
 This makes the Mako Server a convenient and user-friendly choice for organizations looking to build on-premises IoT solutions with the Barracuda App Server.
 Whether you're working on a small pilot project or a large-scale deployment, the Mako Server has the tools and features you need to succeed.

 The Barracuda App Server also provides a solid edge controller foundation.
 See the Industrial Edge-Controller Software page for details.